 While no cure or FDA approved medication is available, we offer treatments to alleviate your tinnitus.
 Our audiologists use hearing aids, sound therapy and counseling to relieve tinnitus.
 Hearing aids can often mask out tinnitus by simply wearing them in your ears.
 Sound therapies are also very helpful by introducing an external competing noise to lessen your perception of ringing in your ears.
 Our hearing aid manufacturers offer sound therapy in their hearing aids to allow you to listen to a soft relaxing sound like ocean waves to help you ignore your tinnitus.
 We also offer notch therapy for tonal tinnitus that uses amplification in addition to a filter to decrease your perception of tinnitus.

-ENT Now offers same day hearing testing and hearing aid appointments.
+Our ENT Now location offers same day hearing testing and hearing aid appointments.
 Call to make an appointment or simply walk in to be seen by an audiologist.

 Online Bill Pay